Nintendo: Nintendo Switch game console to launch in March

 TOKYO (AP) — The Nintendo Switch video game console will sell for 29,980 yen (about $260) in Japan, starting March 3, the same date as its global rollout in the U.S. and Europe.
-The Japanese company promises the device will be packed with fun features of all its past machines and more.
+The Japanese company promises the device will be packed with the fun features of all its past machines and more.

 The Kyoto-based maker of Super Mario and Pokemon games announced details of the Switch’s release Friday at the Tokyo Big Sight events hall.
 It said the console will sell for $299.99 in the U.S. Customers in Europe would need to ask retailers there for prices.